 Macleay College courses in business, accounting and marketing foster entrepreneurial thinking with a focus on action and project-based learning.

 Interactive presentations, industry-specific case studies, and collaborative and individual assignments combined with small business-related projects stimulate innovative thinking to help students achieve their full potential.

 Society relies on quality journalism to question, investigate and inform.
-The media industry demands well-trained, digital-savvy journalists who can adapt their skills in a dynamic landscape.
+The media industry demands well-trained, digitally savvy journalists who can adapt their skills in a dynamic landscape.

-Macleay College courses embed digital reporting skills into the key disciplines of news reporting, investigative journalism, international journalism, television reporting, audio journalism and photojournalism, so you become a working journalist from day one.
+Macleay College courses embed digital reporting skills into the key disciplines of news reporting, investigative journalism, international journalism, television reporting, radio journalism and photojournalism, so you become a working journalist from day one.